China's coal province imposes special emission caps on industry

-The province produces more than 900 million tons of coal a year, a quarter of China’s total, and is also a major gas and petrochemical producer.
+The province produces more than 900 million tonnes of coal a year, a quarter of China’s total, and is also a major gas and petrochemical producer.

 The document’s accuracy was confirmed by an official with the province’s environmental protection agency.
 He did not want to give his name.